unlimitediw/DistributedSystemLearn/DockerAndContainer.md

     * Tasks: Atomic unit of a service and scheduling in Docker.
 One container per task!
     * Services: Including a container image, number of replicas(tasks), ports and update policy.
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/SSTarch.PNG)
+* More about Stack:
+  * Stack is a multi-service app running on a Swarm, a way of creating mutiple nodes and a method of using mutiple compose files to run an app.
+  * It can:
+    * be deployed from the commandline.
+    * use the compose file format to deploy
+    * run a Dockerfile
+    * be used to manage your hosts
+    * be used to manage services over multiple nodes.

 * Scaling an Application